Hog-CERN/Hog/docs/02-Maintainer-Manual/01-setup-CI.md

-# How to setup Hog-CI
+# How to set-up Hog Continuous Integration
-This chapter describes how to setup Hog Continuous Itegration on Gitlab.
+This chapter describes how to set-up Hog Continuous Integration (CI) on Gitlab.
- In order to access your repository and compile your HDL, the gfitlab CI will need a dedicated account.
+ In order to access your repository and compile your HDL, the gitlab CI will need a dedicated account.
  Before staring please get a [service account](#service_account).

- Once you  have your service account you to get an [eos space](#eos_space) where to store your *.bit files and your documentation.
+ Once you  have your service account you to get an [eos space](#eos_space) where to store your \*.bit files and your documentation.

  You can now start instructing the gitlab CI on what actions must be taken in order to compile your firmware usinga [YAML file](Gitlab_CI_YAML).